chrisanthropic/slim-pickins-jekyll-theme/README.md

 * Optional full-width banner
 * Sticky footer
 * **Javascript free**
-* Custom Rakefile with tasks for deploying, minifying, and notifying search engines about updates
+* Custom Rakefile with tasks for deploying and notifying search engines about updates
 * image_optim plugin to optimize all images
 * Basic SEO